solid/solidproject.org/pages/use-solid.md

 | [solid.authing.cn](https://solid.authing.cn) | [Authing](https://authing.cn) | [Tencent Cloud](https://cloud.tencent.com) | China |

 If you are a provider you can add your service to this list by emailing [info@solidproject.org](mailto:info@solidproject.org).

+## How to self-host your Pod

+The way to get most control of your data is to **self-host**.
+Self-hosting means that your data is physically stored on a hard drive you hold at home, and managed by [a software](/for-developers/pod-server) you run on your own machine.
+This way, you don't have to entrust any third party with your data.
+Currently, this option still requires some technical background, and it may not be suitable for everyone yet.

+We would like to make self-hosting a more user-friendly option in the future.
+The great thing about Solid is the flexibility it offers: you can choose to outsource the work for now and pick a provider, and **move to self-hosting later** on when the tools are ready for you.